Course Details

 Course Dates: Monday, December 8, 2025 | 8 AM – 5 PM

-Description: Participants will participate in a one-day classified wargame assessing the use of cyber operations and electronic warfare as part of peacetime campaigns to dissuade aggression and to gain an advantage during combat.
-The wargame will be set in a relevant operational scenario and focus on how non-kinetic effects could help allies counter an adversary that relies on highly-automated command and control and autonomous systems.
+Description: Participants will participate in a one-day wargame assessing the use of cyber operations and electronic warfare as part of peacetime campaigns to dissuade aggression and to gain an advantage during combat.
+The wargame will be set in a relevant operational scenario and focus on how non-kinetic effects could help allies counter an adversary that relies on highly automated command and control and autonomous systems.

 Who Should Attend: Technologists developing cyber and electronic warfare capabilities.